 - Eat FODMAP free foods - this is great trick to be able to snack between meals as these foods are completely free of FODMAPs so do not cause stacking issues.
 See the list below for examples of FODMAP free foods.

 - Be careful of fruit - You should also avoid too much fruit, particularly during the same meal, as they contain many types of FODMAPs so there is a high likelihood of FODMAP stacking.
 According to Monash you should stick to 1 serving of fruit from the low food list per sitting and limit your daily fruit intake to 2 servings a day.
-There are some FODMAP free fruits such as grapes, strawberries and oranges - these can be consumed more freely.

 - Lactose is less of a concern - although lactose has FODMAPs it is digested differently and is only an issue for those who are lactose intolerant.
 They say to stick to lactose foods on the low list so stacking will not be an issue.